 ICEX Spanish Gastronomy Training Program for F&B Managers, Executive and Sous Chefs

 The Spanish Gastronomy Training Program aimed at Food & Beverage Managers, Executive Chefs and Sous Chefs from prestigious international hotels has been developed by ICEX-Foods and Wines from Spain.
-This program train professionals from some of the most prestigious hotel chains in the world for the very first time.
+This program trains professionals from some of the most prestigious hotel chains in the world for the very first time.

 The participants chosen for this program boast profiles that include long professional careers and senior positions in their respective departments.
 By focusing on this new participant profile, the Food, Gastronomy and Wines Division of ICEX seeks to introduce Spanish gastronomy to professionals that are both leaders and decision-makers at their respective hotels.